 Completed TMS4711 System

-Integration is also the stage where we address any previously unforeseen system modifications.
+Assembly is also the stage where we address any previously unforeseen system modifications.
 For example, we may need to redesign the system’s metalwork if we find that a specific component doesn’t fit neatly into the chassis.
-Nonetheless, once all modifications are implemented, integration is where we finally achieve a fully functioning rugged computer.
+Nonetheless, once all modifications are implemented, assembly is where we finally achieve a fully functioning rugged computer.

 Photo: Trenton Systems' burn-in line, where we stress-test our systems before sending them to quality control

 Once the system is fully assembled, it’s typically sent through our burn-in line, unless the customer has requested any MIL-STD-810 or DO-160 shock and vibration testing.
 If that’s the case, the system goes directly to our in-house Uholtz-Dickey shock and vibe table.